Antoine Barnave: Early life

-Antoine Barnave was born in Grenoble (Dauphiné), in a Protestant family.
+Antoine Barnave was born on 21 September 1761 in Grenoble (Dauphiné), in a Protestant family.
 His father was an advocate at the Parlement of Grenoble, and his mother, Marie-Louise de Pré de Seigle de Presle, was a highly educated aristocrat.
 Because they were Protestants, Antoine could not attend local schools, as those were run by the Catholic church, and his mother educated him herself.
 Barnave was prepared for a career in law, and at the age of twenty-two made himself known by a speech pronounced before the local Parlement, the Parlement du Dauphiné, also known as Parlement de Grenoble, on the separation of political powers.

 Dauphiné was one of the first of the provinces of France to be touched by revolutionary ideals.
 After being heavily influenced by the Day of the Tiles (Journée des Tuiles) in Grenoble, Barnave became actively revolutionary.
 He explained his political position in a pamphlet entitled Esprit des édits, Enregistrés militairement, le 20 mai 1788.
 He was immediately elected deputy, with his father, to the Estates General of Dauphiné, and played a prominent role in their debates.

 Estates-General and Assemblies

-A few months later he became better known, when the Estates-General of 1789 convened in Versailles on 5 May 1789, and Barnave was chosen to be a deputy of the Third Estate for his native province of Dauphiné.
+A few months later he became better known, when the Estates-General of 1789 convened in Versailles on 5 May 1789, and Barnave was elected a deputy of the Third Estate for his native province of Dauphiné.

 He soon rose to prominence in the National Assembly, becoming the friend of most of the leaders of the party originating in the Third Estate, and formed with Adrien Duport and Alexandre Lameth the group known during the Constituent Assembly as "the triumvirate".
 Together these three would later be principal figures in the formation of the Feuillants, the breakaway party from the Jacobin Club dedicated to a moderate course supporting constitutional monarchy.
 Barnave took part in the conference on the claims of the three orders, drew up the first address to king Louis XVI, and supported the proposal of Emmanuel Joseph Sieyès that the Assembly should declare itself "National".
 Until 1791, he was one of the preeminent members of the club known later as the Jacobin Club, of which he drew up the manifesto and first rulebook.